 You may have the opportunity to extend the loan period to lower the monthly fees or to agree to a grace period where you are exempt from amortizing your loan and simply commit to paying interest for a while.

-The second most impactful factor in your credit score is the percentage of your credit balance is used.
+The second most impact factor in your credit score is the percentage of your credit balance is used.
 Obviously, the greater amount you owe, the more problems you will have when applying for a new loan or credit card.

 The most common example of this is credit cards.
 If you are using 80% of your credit limit at all times, then it will not reflect kindly on your score.
 You want to keep your use of credit cards at 30% of the available balance.
 To avoid this, pay higher than the minimum payments each month and don’t use your credit cards that often.

 Most of us are aware that once you use up a large amount of your credit card’s balance, you have two options: pay small incremental payments over many months or pay the whole, or large portion, of the balance the next month.